lambdamusic/portfolio-site/blog-src/2021-09-07-TEMPLATE-POST.md

 ---
-title: "A template post used for cloning posts"
+title: "A TEMPLATE POST USED FOR CLONING POSTS"
 date: "2021-09-08"
 review: true
 ---